endlessm/hack-toy-apps/DOCUMENTATION.md

 com.endlessm.Bouncing/data/metadata.json
 ```

 For now, it only supports `use-load-notify`, a boolean property used by the runner to keep the splashscreen visible until the JavaScript game is completely loaded.
+When enabled, if the game is using the game state service to save its state, it must request for the state to be loaded with `ToyApp.requestState()`.
-When enabled, the game must update its status using `ToyApp.loadNotify();` a helper function (more details about helper functions below).
+It must also update its status using `ToyApp.loadNotify();`.
+These are both helper functions (more details about helper functions below).

 ## The Webview and App Runner